The Depths of Finer Things

 Saying, You don’t have any get-up-and-go.
 You don’t have any drive.
 You don’t have any, oh, how-do-you-say-it?
 Motivation.
 You hear me?
 No motivation, no stimulation, no inspiration…

-Cora opens the door and steps out onto the street.
-Stopped at a red light glowing overhead.
-She slams the door behind her.
-And.
-Rattles the frame.
+Cora opens the door.
+She steps out onto the street and slams the door behind her.
 You know what Rufus?
 She says, pointing back at him with a painted finger.
 That’s it!
 She says, And I don’t want to hear another word out of you.

 Heard: Cars honking louder now as the light turns to green.
-Drivers yelling, Go, go, go! with a tangible weight to their words, time stopped in traffic now measured through sound in quarter-inches.
+Drivers yelling, Go, go, go! with a tangible weight to their words.

 At the corner store.
-The old man everyone knows from the block sits on his chair by the door.
-With white hair, shoulders bent, gnarled hands on his cane.
-And his face a spiderweb as he smiles, watching his neighbors through the window.
-So-many-people, the old man thinks.
+The old man sits on his chair by the door.
+White hair, shoulders bent, gnarled hands on his cane.
+His face a spiderweb of wrinkles as he smiles, watching his neighbors through the window.
+So many people, he thinks.
 They cross the street in lines.
-Drunk, hungry, happy, and unhappy.
-In groups and alone.
+Hungry, happy, unhappy, with friends and alone.
 Holding dogs on leashes, jogging in new shirts and shoes, carrying leather kitbags and shopper’s plastic, wiping the sweat from their foreheads and faces.
-Rushing in such a hurry to wherever it is they need to go.
+All rushing in such a hurry to wherever it is they need to go.
 They stumble, occasionally, along the uneven slabs of sidewalk.

-5pm.
-The sun is still shining through the window, hot to touch on the glass.
-The neon sign overhead blinks OPEN blinks OPEN blinks OPEN blinks… The old man keeps his eyes open under heavy eyelids.
-His cataracts look like insects crawling against the sky.
+The sun is shining through the window, hot to touch on the glass.
+The neon sign blinks OPEN blinks OPEN blinks OPEN blinks… The old man keeps his eyes open beneath heavy eyelids, his cataracts look like insects crawling against the sky.

 His name was Charles once, in a different life.
-People call him Pops now – Hey Pops! and How you doing, Pops? – and he likes the sound of this just fine.
-Like a pillar of the community perhaps.
-Or an important piece of the neighborhood.
-Like someone they will miss when he’s gone.
+He is called Pops now by everyone who enters the store.
+Hey, Pops!
+How you doing, Pops?
+He likes the sound of this.
+Like a pillar of the community.
+An important piece of the neighborhood.
+Someone they will miss when he’s gone.

-He leans his head back against the wall, resting his eyes for a moment.
-He takes a deep breath in through his nose.
-It is the smell of pork tacos sold at the counter, yes, and the smell of candy and soda and sneakers with rubber soles.
-The smell of perfume.
+He leans his head against the wall.
+He closes his eyes.
+He takes a deep breath through his nose.
+It is the smell of egg sandwiches sold at the counter.
+The smell of candy and soda and vanilla ice cream.
+The smell of sneakers with rubber soles.
+And perfume.
 The smell of mildew from the old mop sitting in gray water in the back.
-And the sweet smell – oh-so-sweet, my darling! – of vanilla ice cream from the machine to his right.

 He holds his breath in his lungs.
-He exhales and everything he has ever known flows from his lungs and into the air as well.
+Then exhales.
+Everything he knows from his lungs.
 It floats through the open door.
-To the city.
-And to all of the people moving along the street, into the mountains beyond.
+To the city and the people moving along the street.
+Then into the mountains beyond.

-Rufus sits on the front stoop outside, crying with his face in his hands.
-A bottle falls and shatters on the pavement nearby.
+Rufus on the front stoop outside cries with his face in his hands.
+A bottle shatters on the pavement nearby.
 He doesn’t lift his head.
-The old man Pops bobs his head by the door, falling in-and-out of sleep.
-Though he doesn’t think of death any more than Rufus does.
+The old man Pops bobs his head by the door falling in-and-out of sleep.
+He doesn’t think of death.
 We all live forever – he thinks – with the pain of love in our hearts.

-As Mr. Callas from the doorway calls, Bananas cheap!
+As Mr. Callas stands in the doorway and calls, Bananas cheap!
 Mangoes cheap!
 Strawberries cheap!
-Special sale on kumquats, come-inside-and-see…
+Special sale on kumquats, come inside and see.

 On the bridge.
-Ms. Beula B. stands at the edge of the 10th Street Bridge.
-She throws her lipstick into the river and watches the river take it away.
+Beula B. soon-to-be Taylor stands at the edge of the 11th Street Bridge.
+She throws her lipstick into the river and watches the water take it away.
 How far will it go… She watches it bob and dip at the surface for a moment, catch in the branch of a fallen tree, then drift on with the current.

-A small voice from behind her says, You shouldn’t do that you know.
+A voice from behind her says, You shouldn’t do that you know.

 Beula turns.
 The voice of a child.
 She straightens her shirt.
 Excuse me?